SuleimanFarah/sunpy/GSOC-2015-SunPy-Proposal-:-Ankit-Kumar.md

 ###10.
 Link to a patch/code sample:

-I tried solving issue **[#798](https://github.com/sunpy/sunpy/issues/798)** : Pandas dataframe values return as numpy.datetime64 objects in local time zone. parse_time does not understand these objects.
+I patched SunPy issue **[#798](https://github.com/sunpy/sunpy/issues/798)** : Pandas dataframe values return as numpy.datetime64 objects in local time zone. parse_time does not understand these objects.

 My PR is here **[PR #1344](https://github.com/sunpy/sunpy/pull/1344)** : Adds support for numpy.datetime64 and strings with timezone info.
 Some details about my PR :-